bob1de/hass-apps/docs/apps/heaty/tips-and-tricks.rst

 Let's assume you've got two entities, ``input_number.start_hour`` and ``input_number.end_hour``.
 Then you could write a schedule rule without the ``start`` and ``end`` fields set, resulting in it always being valid.
-As the value for ``temp``, you configure a temperature expression like the following:
+As the value for ``v``, you configure a temperature expression like the following:

 ::